-IARC Handbooks of Cancer Prevention - Call for ExpertsVolume 18: Cervical Cancer Screening
+IARC Handbooks of Cancer Prevention - Call for ExpertsVolume 19: Oral Cancer Prevention

 CALL FOR EXPERTS

-IARC is seeking scientists who wish to be considered for membership in the Working Group that will develop the considerations and evaluations of agents that will be reviewed in this volume.
-Working Group Members will search the scientific literature in their area of expertise; prepare, review, and revise preliminary working papers that critically review the pertinent scientific literature; and participate in an 8-day meeting to discuss and combine the texts and to evaluate the weight of evidence for the cancer-preventive activity of the agents.
+IARC is seeking scientists who wish to be considered for membership in the Working Group that will develop the evaluations of interventions that will be reviewed in this volume.
+Working Group Members will search the scientific literature in their area of expertise; prepare, review, and revise preliminary working papers that critically review the pertinent scientific literature; and participate in meetings to discuss and combine the texts and to evaluate the weight of evidence for the cancer-preventive activity of the interventions.